nus-cs2103-AY2021S1/ip/docs/README.md

 ### `done {index}` - Marking task done

-Marks the task at the given index done
+Marks the task for the given index done

 Example of usage: